Best daily deals

 Jimmy Westenberg / Android Authority

-Samsung has made sizeable strides with the Galaxy Watch 4 series.
+Samsung made sizeable strides with the Galaxy Watch 4 series.
 The revitalized OS provides Google’s services and closer integration with Android.
-It also brings sprightlier hardware, more fitness features and sensors, and a lower price.
-It’s a no-brainer that you should go with the Galaxy Watch 4 series instead of the Galaxy Watch 3.
+It also brings sprightlier hardware, more fitness tracking highlights and sensors than its predecessor, all at a lower price.
+It’s a no-brainer to go with the Galaxy Watch 4 series instead of the Galaxy Watch 3.

-This doesn’t mean you should discount the Galaxy Watch 3, especially as it’s regularly available as a sale item.
+This doesn’t mean you should discount the Galaxy Watch 3 in all circumstances, especially if you’re an iPhone user.
 If you don’t need the Galaxy Watch 4 series’ new features, the Watch 3 still has a place at the right price.
 It remains a solid smartwatch that does everything pretty well.
-Also, it’s your only dog in this race if you’re an iPhone user.

-However, there’s a new option from Samsung to consider.
-The Galaxy Watch 5 series builds on the Galaxy Watch 4’s foundation with larger batteries, new health tracking features, and a new outdoor-orientated Pro model.
+There’s a new option from Samsung to consider.
+The Galaxy Watch 5 series builds on the Galaxy Watch 4’s foundation with larger batteries, new health tracking features, and a premium outdoor-orientated Pro model.
 Realistically, you should set your sights on a Galaxy Watch 5 model if you haven’t yet purchased a Galaxy Watch 4 or are looking to upgrade from the Galaxy Watch 3.

 Which Samsung Galaxy smartwatch do you prefer?

-That’s it for our Samsung Galaxy Watch 4 vs Galaxy Watch 3 showdown.
+That’s it for our Galaxy Watch 3 vs 4 showdown.
 Which wearable do you prefer?
 Let us and others know by voting in the poll above.

 FAQs